GB News: Programming

 Comic actor John Cleese had his own show on the channel called The Dinosaur Hour.

 In a March 2021 episode of BBC Radio 4's The Media Show, Neil stated that his nightly news programme would contain segments such as "Wokewatch" and "Mediawatch".
 The channel's breakfast show, The Great British Breakfast, initially had three co-anchors, in a similar style to Fox News' Fox & Friends, but the format changed to two co-anchors from the second week of broadcasting.
 Free Speech Nation, a current affairs show hosted by Andrew Doyle, airs once a week.

-Comparisons in programming, format and political leanings have also been made between GB News and Sky News Australia, itself formerly led by GB News CEO Angelos Frangopoulos.
+GB News has also produced comedy shows such as a weekly topical comedy panel show titled Ministry of Offence, and a comedic newspaper review show Headliners.

 In May 2022, former GB News staff told the New Statesman that at times they were so desperate for guests, they had resorted to "booking their own parents".

-GB News has also produced comedy shows such as a weekly topical comedy panel show titled Ministry of Offence, and a comedic newspaper review show Headliners.
+In June 2022, GB News became the live broadcaster of The Twelfth celebrations in Northern Ireland, after BBC Northern Ireland announced that it would no longer carry live coverage of the event and would instead reduce its output to an hour-long highlights programme.
+Arlene Foster, former First Minister of Northern Ireland, presented the GB News programme.
+As of 2025, GB News continues to broadcast The Twelfth celebrations with Foster hosting.

 In July 2023, presenter Dan Wootton used his GB News show to publicly deny any wrongdoing regarding allegations made in the press about his conduct.
 During a 6-minute monologue Wootton explained that he had made "errors of judgment in the past" but that "criminal allegations being made against me are simply untrue".

+During the 2024 Conservative Party leadership election, on 17 October 2024, GB News hosted Decision Time: The Race to Lead, the only major programme to feature both leadership contenders, Kemi Badenoch and Robert Jenrick, after negotiations between their camps for the BBC to host a similar programme broke down.
+The two-hour programme, hosted by Christopher Hope, saw the candidates answer questions from a Conservative-voting audience.
+It drew a peak audience of 152,600.